On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

 Weinstein conjectured in 1979 that a Reeb vector field on a closed 3-manifold always has at least one periodic orbit \cite{Wei79}.
 The conjecture was proved in full generality by Taubes using Seiberg-Witten Floer homology \cite{Tau}.
 It is also a consequence of the $U$-map property we use here, and it is no surprise that our result indeed implies the existence of the binding periodic orbits.
-Taubes' result was then improved by Cristofaro-Gardiner and Hutchings \cite{C-GH}, who proved that every Reeb vector field on a closed 3-manifold has at least two periodic orbits, following a work of Ginzburg, Hein, Hryniewicz and Macarini on $\mathbb{S}^3$~\cite{GHHM}.
+Taubes' result was then improved by Cristofaro-Gardiner and Hutchings \cite{C-GH} who proved that every Reeb vector field on a closed 3-manifold has at least two periodic orbits, following a work of Ginzburg, Hein, Hryniewicz and Macarini on $\mathbb{S}^3$~\cite{GHHM}.
 It is now moreover conjectured that a Reeb vector field has either two or infinitely many periodic orbits.
-The existence of infinitely many periodic orbits has been established under some hypothesis (see the survey \cite{GG}) and it is known to be generic \cite{I}.
-Here we extend a recent result of Cristofaro-Gardiner, Hutchings and Pomerleano, originally obtained for {\it torsion contact structures} $\xi$ (with $c_1(\xi) \in \mathrm{Tor}(H^2(M,\Z))$)~\cite{CHP} and prove the conjecture for nondegenerate Reeb vector fields.
+The existence of infinitely many periodic orbits has been established under some hypothesis (see the survey \cite{GG}) and Irie proved that it is generic~\cite{I}.
+Here we extend a recent result of Cristofaro-Gardiner, Hutchings and Pomerleano, originally obtained for {\it torsion contact structures} $\xi$ (that is, satisfying $c_1(\xi) \in \mathrm{Tor}(H^2(M,\Z))$)~\cite{CHP} and prove the conjecture for an open neighborhood of nondegenerate Reeb vector fields.

-\begin{thm} If $M$ is a closed oriented $3$-manifold that is not the sphere or a lens space, then every nondegenerate Reeb vector field on~$M$ has infinitely many simple periodic orbits.
-In the case of the sphere or a lens space, there are either two or infinitely many periodic orbits. \end{thm}
+\begin{thm} If $M$ is a closed oriented $3$-manifold that is not the sphere or a lens space, then there is an open $C^1$-neighborhood of the set of nondegenerate Reeb vector fields on~$M$ such that every Reeb vector field in this neighborhood has infinitely many simple periodic orbits.
+In the case of the sphere or a lens space, there is an open $C^1$-neighborhood of the set of nondegenerate Reeb vector fields such that every Reeb vector field in this neighborhood has either two or infinitely many periodic orbits. \end{thm}

 We point out that the cases where Reeb vector fields have exactly two nondegenerate periodic orbits are well-understood: they exist only on the sphere or on lens spaces, both periodic orbits are elliptic and are the core circles of a genus one Heegaard splitting of the manifold~\cite{HT}.
-Also the contact structure has to be tight, since a nondegenerate Reeb vector field of an overtwisted contact structure always has a hyperbolic periodic orbit (see for example Theorem~8.9 in \cite{HK}).
+In these cases, the contact structure has to be tight, since a nondegenerate Reeb vector field of an overtwisted contact structure always has a hyperbolic periodic orbit, see for example~\cite[Theorem~8.9]{HK}.